Epclusa (Sofosbuvir 400 mg + Velpatasvir 100 mg)

 Gilead licensed generic Epclusa became available from India in May 2017.

-It is now US$1,100 including shipping for 12 weeks treatment.
+The cost is now US$1,100 including shipping for 12 weeks treatment.

 I can organise shipment of VelaSof to most countries including the USA, Europe, Brazil and just about every other country on Earth.